 Dr. Dye has co-authored and published scholarly abstracts included in peer-reviewed journals such as Hearing Research and Laryngoscope.
 He received the Association for Research in Otolaryngology Travel Award as a resident and also spent a summer as a research fellow at the National Institutes of Health.

-He is a member of the Board of Trustees of the Mississippi State Medical Association and the Mississippi Physicians Care Network.
+He is a former member of the Board of Trustees of the Mississippi State Medical Association and continues to serve on the board for the Mississippi Physicians Care Network.
 He is past president of the North Mississippi Medical Society and the North Mississippi Physicians Association.
 He is also a member of the Mississippi Tobacco Control Advisory Council.

 Dr. Dye, a native of Jackson, Miss., lives in Oxford, Miss.
 He and his wife, Sonya, have one son, Bradford "Jack" Dye, IV.
 They are members of Oxford University United Methodist Church.